 The Bodhisatta was once a teacher.
 A king sent his son off to Taxila to study with him.
-Because he paid one thousand coins, rather than being a servant in exchange for the school fee, the prince was treated like a son.
+Unlike most students, who worked as the Bodhisatta’s servants in lieu of school fees, the prince paid one thousand coins and was treated like a son.

-One time when the Bodhisatta and the prince went to the river to bathe, an old woman was sun-drying white seeds.
+One time, when the Bodhisatta and the prince went to the river to bathe, an old woman was sun-drying white seeds.
 Without asking, the prince took a handful and ate them.
 The woman said nothing.
-The next day the prince did it again, and again the old woman remained silent.
-But on the third day, after he took some more, the woman got very upset and yelled out, “The great teacher is letting his students rob me!”
+The next day, he did it again, and still the old woman remained silent.
+But on the third day, after the prince took some more, the woman got very upset and yelled out, “The great teacher is letting his students rob me!”
 She explained to the Bodhisatta what his student had been doing, and he told her to stop crying; he would see to it that she got paid.
-But she didn’t want payment, she said, she just wanted him taught not to do it again.
-So he beat the student’s back with a bamboo stick three times.
-The prince was furious and decided that someday he would murder the Bodhisatta.
-But for the time being he remained focused on his studies, and when done he returned home.
+But she didn’t want payment, she said; she just wanted him taught not to do it again.
+So the Bodhisatta beat the student’s back with a bamboo stick three times.
+The prince was furious and vowed to himself that someday he would murder the Bodhisatta.
+But for the time being, he remained focused on his studies, and when done, he returned home.

-His father was impressed by his new knowledge and decided to abdicate so he could see his son rule the kingdom.
-The prince-cum-king had not forgotten his grudge with the Bodhisatta and so invited him to come to the kingdom; and then he would kill him.
-The Bodhisatta suspected the reason for the invite, so he did not go.
-But many years later the Bodhisatta felt he might now be able to appease his former student, so he finally went to see him.
+His father was impressed by his son’s new knowledge and abdicated so he could see him rule the kingdom.
+The newly-crowned king had not forgotten his grudge against the Bodhisatta and so invited him to the palace; and then he would kill him.
+The Bodhisatta suspected the reason for the invitation, so he did not go.
+But many years later, the Bodhisatta felt he might now be able to appease his former student, so he finally went to see him.

 In the Lifetime of the Buddha